Jack Hovater

-Jack Hovater was a college football player and high school football coach.
+Jack Hovater (August 31, 1897 – April 9, 1965) was an American college football player and high school football coach.
 He was also once president of the Alabama State League.
 Hovater was a prominent running back and tackle for the Alabama Crimson Tide; twice selected All-Southern and captain of the 1917 team.
 He played with two other Hovater brothers on the 1916 team.
 He and Ike Boone were ends on the 1919 team.

+Hovater later coach football and taught at Dothan High School in Dothan, Alabama.
+He died on April 9, 1965, at his home in Dothan.